 When a motion is being discussed, all viewpoints should have a fair hearing.
 The recommendation is for the chairman to invite those in favour and against the motion to speak alternately, with himself not speaking either first or last.
 If, at any point, it is evident that nothing new can be said in a debate, the chairman is justified in putting the matter to the vote even though there may still be members wishing to speak.

 A speech should be relevant to the matter under discussion.
 If it is not, the chairman should tell the speaker to return to the point.
 If the chairman is unsure, he should ask how the speech is relevant.
-A speaker should not refer to previous items, or to any amendments to the current motion that have been voted down, because they have been concluded and are irrelevant to the matter currently under discussion.
+A speaker should not refer to previous agenda items, because they have been concluded and are irrelevant to the matter currently under discussion.
 Finally, personal observations should be avoided, and if a member makes an offensive personal comment he should be made to apologise.

 Because the chairman is elected by the council, his authority is derived from the council as a whole and his rulings must be obeyed by an individual councillor because they are (indirectly) the rulings of the council itself.
 It follows from this, however, that the chairman cannot overrule the council and that a councillor who is dissatisfied by the chairman's ruling may invite the council to disagree with it.

 The authority of the chairman is limited to matters of procedure.
-Being chairman gives him neither the right to impose his views nor the duty to suppress them.
+Being chairman neither increases nor decreases his right to speak.

 On all but one occasion, the chairman has both an original vote and an additional, casting vote.
 There is nothing to say he must cast his original vote at the same time as the other members, but there is no good reason for him to take a vote then to decide how to use his own vote.